prosegrammers/www.prosegrammers.com/PLAN.md

 - [ ] Make sure that all the content has concrete examples that make points clear to beginners.
 Provide simple summaries of the concrete code examples.
 - [ ] Always include "signposting" slides that clearly state what you are going to explain in the next block of slides about a specific topic.
 These signposting slides are at the `#` level in the Markdown file.
-- [ ] Keep the total number of slides to a count less than the prior slide decks that I have created.
-For instance, this topic is less complicated than the material that I produced for weeknine and thus the slide count should be less.
+- [ ] Keep the total number of slides to a count the same as the prior slide decks that I have created.